-\mathbf{A} C D ineriene de la Metric C. Reconciliation of certain waived fees.
+A an marki ilini il Busici ilinini ilini С D Metric C. Reconciliation of certain waived fees.
 (I.b.11.C) Measurements Appropriately updating the Servicer's systems of record in connection with the reconciliation of payments as of the date of dismissal of a debtor's Chapter 13 bankruptcy case, entry of an order granting Servicer relief from the stay under Chapter 13, or entry of an order granting the debtor a discharge under Chapter 13, to reflect the waiver of any fee, expense or charge pursuant to paragraphs III.B.1.c.i or III.B.1.d of the Servicing Standards (within applicable tolerances).
-Loan Level Tolerance for Error 1 Amounts over stated by the greater of \$50 or 3 % of the correct reconciliation amount Threshold Error Rate 2 5% Test Loan Population and Error Definition Population Definition: All accounts where in- line reconciliation routine is completed within review period.
+Loan Level Tolerance for Error1 Amounts over stated by the greater of \$50 or 3 % of the correct reconciliation amount Threshold Error Rate 2 5% Test Loan Population and Error Definition Population Definition: All accounts where in- line reconciliation routine is completed within review period.
 Error Definition: # of loans with an error in the reconciliation routine resulting in overstated amounts remaining on the borrower account.
 Test Questions 1.
 Were all required waivers of Fees, expense or charges applied and/or corrected accurately as part of the reconciliation?
 D. Late fees adhere to guidance Late fees are collected only as permitted under the Servicing Standards (within applicable tolerances).
 Y/N 5% Population Definition: All late fees collected within the review period.
 Error Definition: # of loans with an error on any one of the test questions.
 Was a late fee collected with respect to a delinquency attributable solely to late fees or delinquency charges assessed on an earlier payment?

-Α D Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions 5.
-Policy/Process Implementation The state of the s A. Third Party Vendor Management Is periodic third party review process in place?
-Is there evidence of remediation of identified issues?
+Α .
+C D a de la companya de and resident of Figure 1985 and the second Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Q uestions 5.
+Policy/Process Implementation A. Third Party Vendor Management Is periodic third party review process in place? is there evidence of remediation of identified issues?
 Y/N N Quarterly review of a vendors providing Foreclosure Bankruptcy, Loss mitigation and other Mortgage services.
 Error Definition: Failure on any one of the test questions for this metric.
-1. Is there evidence of documented oversight policies and procedures demonstrating compliance with vendor oversight provisions: (i) adequate due diligence procedures, (ii) adequate enforcement procedures (iii) adequate vendor performance evaluation procedures (iv) adequate remediation procedures?
-2. Is there evidence of periodic sampling and testing of foreclosure documents (including notices of default and letters of reinstatement) and bankruptcy documents prepared by vendors on behalf of the servicer?
-3. Is there evidence of periodic sampling of fees and costs assessed by vendors to; (i) substantiate services were rendered (ii) fees are in compliance with servicer fee schedule (iii) Fees are compliant with state law and provisions of the servicing standards?
-4. Is there evidence of vendor scorecards used to evaluate vendor performance that include quality metrics (error rate etc)?
-5. Evidence of remediation for vendors who fail metrics set forth in vendor scorecards and/or QC sample tests consistent with B. Customer Portal Implementation of a customer portal.
-Y/N N A Quarterly testing review of Customer Portal. the servicer policy and procedures?
+3. oversight policies and procedures demonstrating compliance with vendor oversight provisions: (i) adequate due diligence procedures, (ii) adequate enforcement procedures (iii) adequate vendor performance evaluation procedures (iv) adequate remediation procedures? (iv) adequate remediation procedures? (iv) adequate remediation procedures? (including notices of periodic sampling and testing of foreclosure documents (including notices of default and letters of reinstatement) and bankruptcy documents prepared by vendors on behalf of the servicer?
+Is there evidence of periodic sampling of fees and costs assessed by vendors to; (ii) substantiate services were rendered (iii) fees are in compliance with servicer fee schedule (iii) Fees are compliant with state law and provisions of the servicing standards?
+B. Customer Portal Implementation of a customer portal.
+Y/N N A Quarterly testing review of Customer Portal.
 1. Does the portal provide loss mitigation status updates?